awslabs/aws-crt-cpp/README.md

 More protocols and utilities are coming soon, so stay tuned.

+### OSX-Only TLS Behavior

+Please note that on OSX, once a private key is used with a certificate, that certificate-key pair is imported into the OSX Keychain.
+All subsequent uses of that certificate will use the stored private key and ignore anything passed in programatically.

 ## Building

 The C99 libraries are already included for your convenience as submodules.
 If you would like to have us build them